 6.32.4 Applicable language characteristics

-This vulnerability description is intended to be applicable to languages with the following characteristics:

-Languages that provide mechanisms for defining subprograms where the data passes between the calling program and the subprogram via parameters and return values.
+This vulnerability description is intended to be applicable to languages that provide mechanisms for defining subprograms where the data passes between the calling program and the subprogram via parameters and return values.
 This includes methods in many popular object-oriented languages.

 6.32.5 Avoiding the vulnerability or mitigating its effects

 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways: